 US Keg Sizes and Their Measurement in Barrels

-As a beer enthusiast, mobile bar owner, or someone in the hospitality industry, you may have noticed that beer kegs come in different sizes, such as full size keg or a half barrel keg.
+As a beer enthusiast, mobile bar owner, or someone in the hospitality industry, you may have noticed that a keg of beer comes in different sizes, such as a full size keg or a half barrel keg.
 But have you ever wondered why they are measured in barrels, what the standard pressure is when they leave the brewery, or what types of coupler connections are used to dispense beer from them?
 In this article, we will answer all of these questions and more to educate you on the different sizes of kegs used by breweries and available for consumer purchase in the United States.

+US Keg Sizes and Their Measurement in Barrels